IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

 - **No build step**: Runtimes for all supported languages are already deployed in IBM Cloud Function server clusters waiting for your function to be invoked.
 - The **NodeJS runtime was inferred** via the function's `.js` extension.
 ICF will always use the latest supported NodeJS runtime version unless you explicitly set another version with the `--kind` flag _(not discussed in this course)_.
 - Your action was installed into an IBM Cloud **Namespace**.
 This will allow you to apply **Identity and Access Management (IAM)** control to all actions in a namespace _(not discussed in this course)_.
-- **Note**: Each time the action `'update'` subcommand is used to update your function, ICF increments the internal version of your action.
+- **Note**: Each time the action `update` subcommand is used to update your function, ICF increments the internal version of your action.
 {% endhint %}

 {% hint style="success" %}